Kyle Tucker Player Props: Astros vs. Athletics

 Kyle Tucker At The Plate

-- Tucker leads Houston in slugging percentage (.452) thanks to 16 extra-base hits.
+- Tucker has an OPS of .796, fueled by an OBP of .354 and a team-best slugging percentage of .442 this season.

-- Among qualified hitters in baseball, his batting average ranks 44th, his on-base percentage ranks 37th, and he is 70th in the league in slugging.
+- Among qualified hitters in MLB play, he ranks 51st in batting average, 44th in on-base percentage, and 76th in slugging.

-- Tucker will look to extend his four-game hitting streak.
-He's batting .294 in his last outings.

-- In 68.0% of his 50 games this season, Tucker has picked up at least one hit.
-He's also had 14 multi-hit games.

-- Tucker has picked up an RBI in 44.0% of his games this season, with more than one RBI in 18.0% of his games.
-He has also produced three or more runs in two contests.
+- In 43.1% of his games this year, Tucker has had at least one RBI.
+He's picked up more than one in 17.6% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.